The Vermont Statutes Online

 § 133-1502.
 Preparation and submission of budget and town report

-(a) The Town Manager, at least 60 days before the date of the regular annual Town meeting, shall submit to the selectmen a budget which shall contain:
+(a) The Town Manager, at least 60 days before the date of the regular annual Town meeting, shall submit to the Selectboard a budget that shall contain:

-(6) Such other information as may be required by the Board of Selectmen or law.
+(6) such other information as may be required by the Selectboard or law.

 § 133-1503.
 Appropriations